jsuryahyd/file-manager/tasks.md

 - [x] T020 Update `apps/frontend/file-manager-frontend/src/app/sync/sync.component.ts` to use the new modal.
 - [x] T021 Update `apps/frontend/file-manager-frontend/src/app/file-manager-api.service.ts` to add a method for the new `/api/files/list` endpoint and to handle the `409 Conflict` error from `/api/sync`.
 - [x] T022 Add unit and integration tests for frontend.
-- [ ] T027 Update design system to use sans-serif font.
+- [x] T027 Update design system to use sans-serif font.
-- [ ] T028 Enhance `FileExplorerModalComponent` for multi-column view and local filter.
+- [x] T028 Enhance `FileExplorerModalComponent` for multi-column view and local filter.
+- [x] T028.1 Manually test the new FileExplorerModalComponent functionality.
+- [ ] T028.2 Add debouncing to the path input field in FileExplorerModalComponent.
 - [ ] T029 Implement single "Select" button on top of file explorer modal.
 - [ ] T030 Implement success/toast message after sync.
 - [ ] T031 Replace browser native alerts and popups with custom UI components.